-- Swallow rabeprazole sodium delayed-release tablets whole.
-Do not chew, crush, or split tablets. - For the treatment of duodenal ulcers take rabeprazole sodium delayed-release tablets after a meal. - For Helicobacter pylori eradication take rabeprazole sodium delayed-release tablets with food. - For all other indications rabeprazole sodium delayed-release tablets can be taken with or without food. - Take a missed dose as soon as possible.
+For the treatment of duodenal ulcers take rabeprazole sodium delayed-release tablets after a meal.
+For Helicobacter pylori eradication take rabeprazole sodium delayed-release tablets after a meal.
+For Helicobacter pylori eradication take rabeprazole sodium delayed-release tablets with food.
+For all other indications rabeprazole sodium delayed-release tablets can be taken with or without food.
+Take a missed dose as soon as possible.
 If it is almost time for the next dose, skip the missed dose and go back to the normal schedule.
 Do not take two doses at the same time.

-3 DOSAGE FORMS AND STRENGTHS
+DOSAGE FORMS AND STRENGTHS

-Rabeprazole sodium delayed-release tablets are provided in one strength, 20 mg.
-The tablets are yellow coloured, round, biconvex delayed-release tablet, imprinted with "107" on one side in black ink and plain on other side.
+hypomagnesemia and Mineral Metabolism: Reported rarely with prolonged treatment with PPIs (5.9).
+Interaction with Methotrexate: Concomitant use with PPIs may elevate and/or prolong serum concentrations of methotrexate and/or its metabolite, possibly leading to toxicity.
+With high dose methotrexate administration, prazole sodium delayed-release tablets are provided in one strength, 20 mg.
+The tablets are yellow coloured, round biconvex delayed-release tablet, imprinted with "107" on one side in black ink and plain on other side.
+CONTRAINDICATIONS

-4 CONTRAINDICATIONS
+Rabeprazole sodium delayed-release tablets are contraindicated in patients with known hypersensitivity to rabeprazoles substituted benzimidazoles, or to any component of the formulation.
+Hypersensitivity reactions may include anaphylaxis, anaphylactic shock, angioedema, bronchospasm, acute tubulointerstitial nephritis, and urticaria [see Warnings and Precautions (5.3), Adverse Reactions (6)].
+PPIs, including rabeprazole sodium delayed-release tablets, are contraindicated with rilpivirine-containing products [see Drug Interactions (7)].
+For information about contraindications of antibacterial agents (clarithromycin and amoxicillin) indicated in complications with propagations of their process.

-- Rabeprazole sodium delayed-release tablets are contraindicated in patients with known hypersensitivity to rabeprazole, substituted benzimidazoles, or to any component of the formulation.
-Hypersensitivity reactions may include anaphylaxis, anaphylactic shock, angioedema, bronchospasm, acute tubulointerstitial nephritis, and urticaria [see Warnings and Precautions (5.3), Adverse Reactions (6)]. - PPIs, including rabeprazole sodium delayed-release tablets, are contraindicated with rilpivirine-containing products [see Drug Interactions (7)]. - For information about contraindications of antibacterial agents (clarithromycin and amoxicillin) indicated in combination with rabeprazole sodium delayed-release tablets, refer to the Contraindications section of their package inserts.
+combination with rabeprazole sodium delaved-release tablets, refer to the Contraindications section of their package